Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 Practice Questions

-A cylindrical water tank has a radius of 1.4 m and a height of 5 m.
+- A cylindrical water tank has radius 1.4 m and height 5 m.
 Find its CSA, TSA, and volume.

-A cylindrical tin can has a radius of 7 cm and a curved surface area of 440 cm².
+- A cylindrical tin can has radius 7 cm and curved surface area 440 cm².
 Find its height.

-A cylindrical well has a diameter of 140 cm and a depth of 20 m.
+- A cylindrical well has diameter 140 cm and depth 20 m.
 Find the volume of earth removed.

-A hollow pipe has an inner radius of 4 cm, an outer radius of 4.5 cm, and a length of 21 m.
+- A hollow pipe has inner radius 4 cm, outer radius 4.5 cm, and length 21 m.
 Find the volume of material used.

-Compare the volume of a cylinder and a cone with the same base radius and height.
+- Compare the volume of a cylinder and a cone having the same radius and height.

 Frequently Asked Questions